 Some physic forces will create bonds between the food and the metal of your pan at too low of a temperature and the same bond won’t happen at higher temperature.

 You should never place your food or cooking fat in a cooking pan without prior preheating.
 Cooking is all about temperature shocks and exchanges.
 The reason why you usually roast a chicken at a higher temperature in the beginning is to shock the meat and create a nice, crispy and brown exterior skin and then let the rest cook at a lower temperature.
 This same technique is used when cooking on the stove top.

-What is the trick to find the right temperature, you’ll ask.
-You’ll get used to it after a while, put when you add your cooking fat, you should see it shivering somewhat in the pan.
+What is the trick to finding the right temperature, you’ll ask.
+You’ll get used to it after a while, but when you add your cooking fat, you should see it shivering somewhat in the pan.
 If your pan is too hot, the fat will smoke and burn, you should then discard the fat and start again (be careful, it’s very hot at this point).
 Try to heat the pan rather slowly at a medium high heat so it can heat up evenly.

 The water droplet trick